Peggy Guggenheim Collection

 Art of This Century provided a fertile meeting ground for European émigré artists and their younger American counterparts, the pioneers of the nascent New York School.
 Through her exhibitions, Peggy offered pivotal encouragement and support to the development of America’s first art movement of international importance.
 Her patronage of Pollock was particularly significant; Peggy not only provided him with his first show in 1943, but also supported him with a monthly stipend and sold a number of his works, in addition to keeping a group of seminal works for her own collection.

 In 1969 the Solomon R. Guggenheim Museum invited Peggy Guggenheim to show her collection there in New York.
 The success of that exhibition, and years of courtship by museum director Thomas M. Messer and Presidents Harry Guggenheim (1890–1971, Solomon’s nephew) and Peter Lawson-Johnston (Solomon’s grandson), persuaded Peggy to donate her palace and collection to the Solomon R Guggenheim Foundation, with the stipulation that the collection remain in Venice.
-The gift was formalized in 1976, and the foundation assumed management and full responsibility for the collection upon her death in 1979.
+Peggy donated her Palazzo to the Foundation in 1970 and her collection in 1976, and the foundation assumed management and full responsibility for both upon her death in 1979.

 With its exceptional collection of Surrealist paintings and sculpture, including iconic works by Max Ernst, René Magritte, Joan Miró, and Yves Tanguy, as well as its unparalleled concentration of painting by Jackson Pollock—from early, Picasso- and Surrealist-inspired works such as The Moon Woman, to poured paintings such as Alchemy—the Peggy Guggenheim Collection enriched and filled in critical gaps in the collection that her uncle had inaugurated in New York.
 Independently formed and shaped by profoundly different visions, the collections of Solomon and Peggy complement one another and together help form one of the most significant collections of modern art in the world.